Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 1.Pitka / Pita (traditional Bulgarian bread)

 Let’s start with the centerpiece of the Bulgarian festive table.
 This is the bread – our round flatbread (ok, maybe not so flat bun) – pita.
-We decorate it with an ornamental cross in the middle, and we put a hidden coin in it before baking.
-The elder of the family breaks the bread to share it among the family members, and who finds the coin in their piece will be rich and lucky in the coming year.
-Some families also put other fortunes as a clothes button, matchstick, and bean, which will reveal what the next year holds for each person.
+We decorate it with an ornamental cross in the middle and put a hidden coin in it before baking.
+The elder of the family breaks the bread to share it among the family members, and whoever finds the coin in their piece will be rich and lucky in the coming year.
+This tradition symbolizes the hope for prosperity and good fortune in the upcoming year.
+Some families also put other fortunes, such as a clothes button, matchstick, and bean, which will reveal what the next year holds for each person.

 Christmas bread

-Maybe the most famous Christmas Eve dish and my favorite.
-These are vine or cabbage leaves stuffed with rice, plums, and many spices.
-You just need to try them.
+It’s the most famous traditional Bulgarian dish on Christmas Eve and my favorite.
+These are grape or cabbage leaves stuffed with rice, plums, and spices.
+You need to try them.
 Yummy!

 3.Pulneni chushki (Stuffed peppers)

-These are dried peppers with stuffing similar to Sarmi (rice or beans).
+These are dried stuffed peppers similar to Sarmi (stuffed with rice or beans).
 We also add plums or raisins, which go well with the pepper skin.

 4.Bobena Chorba (bean or lentil soup)

-I am not a big fan of bean soup, but according to tradition, the coming year will be abundant and wealthy if there is a bean soup.
-Another variant that I love is a bean stew with many spices (salt, black pepper, vinegar, summer savory), which perfectly goes with the warm pita.
+I am not a big fan of bean soup, but according to tradition, the coming year will be abundant and wealthy if there is a bean soup on the table.
+Another variant I love is a bean stew with many spices (salt, black pepper, vinegar, summer savory), which perfectly goes with the warm pita.

 Christmas Eve-bean soup